aritchie05/EcoCraftingTool/README.md

 ## Translations

-Translations are provided by [Crowdin](https://crowdin.com/project/eco-by-strange-loop-games) and stored at `src/assets/data/locale-data.ts`.
+Translations are provided by [Crowdin](https://crowdin.com/project/eco-by-strange-loop-games) from `defaultstrings.csv` and stored at `src/assets/data/locale-data.ts`.

 ## Deploying to a Server